compphylo/compphylo.github.io/Oslo2019/PM_files/Dermatonotus_example.md

 ## **Plotting simulations against empirical data**

 Let's visualize the simulations.
-Read the simulations back into R. If your simulation file is very big (you have many simulations, like 5E5 or more) you should use the bigmemmory r-package to handle the data.
+Read the simulations back into R. If your simulation file is very big (you have many simulations, like 5E5 or more) you should use the bigmemory r-package to handle the data.
 We will also match the simulations sumstats to the observed so that we keep the same set of sumstats in the simulated.

 ```
 %%R